msadowskigraduate/BAPF/README.md

 `C:/<USER>/Documents/mygraphfile.txt`

-(Unix solution are untested but may or may not work)
+(Unix based operating systems were untested but may or may not work)

 The graph for analysis has to be in the following format:
 ```